Robert Murray Gilchrist: Literary work

 Gilchrist's first short story collection, The Stone Dragon and Other Tragic Romances (1894) was a collection of weird and Decadent stories.
 The Stone Dragon and Other Tragic Romances failed to sell well, and while he occasionally published short stories all his life, the bulk of his output was a score of novels, two plays and two travel guide books.
+Unsold first printing sheets of "The Stone Dragon" were later disposed of in 1902 in a plain grey binding with a 1902 catalogue bound in to the rear.

-His modern revival began during the mid-1970s when Hugh Lamb started a crusade to renew interest in the Sheffield writer.
-Lamb successively published five of his Gothic tales in his series of nineteenth century horror anthologies.
-Lamb argued that Gilchrist was "an unrecognised master of the macabre story" and that The Stone Dragon and Other Tragic Romances was "a book of the most remarkable and subtle fiction ever published".
+Gilchrist's modern revival began during the mid-1970s when Lamb published five of his Gothic tales in his series of nineteenth century horror anthologies, arguing that Gilchrist was "an unrecognised master of the macabre story" and that The Stone Dragon and Other Tragic Romances was "a book of the most remarkable and subtle fiction ever published".
 Jack Sullivan in The Penguin Encyclopedia of Horror and the Supernatural described Gilchrist as "a neglected master of horror who deserves revival".
 Michele Slung, introducing Gilchrist's story "The Basilisk", claimed that "this lush piece of nineteenth century prose has an almost operatic quality" and that the story contained "layers of even more suggestive meaning".
 Brian Stableford selected three of his tales for The Dedalus Book of Decadence: Moral Ruins (1992).
 During 1998, the Charon Press reprinted the rare story collection, The Stone Dragon, followed by the larger Ash Tree Press collection, The Basilisk and Other Tales of Dread during 2003.
 During the early part of this century, two articles about Gilchrist appeared in All Hallows, the Canadian-based journal of the Ghost Story Society.
 His regional interest book, The Dukeries, was reprinted during 2001 and 2009.
 I Am Stone: The Gothic Weird Tales of R Murray Gilchrist, which includes three tales not previously printed in modern editions, was published in 2021 as part of the British Library's Tales of the Weird series.